Genitive: Ursae Minoris

 In the Almagest it appears under the Greek name Ἄρκτος Μικρά (Arctos Micra).
-Ptolemy catalogued seven stars as part of Ursa Minor, four in the body and three in the tail; an eighth star (the modern-day 5 UMi) was also listed but was regarded as lying outside the constellation.
+Ptolemy catalogued seven stars as part of the Little Bear, four in the body and three in the tail; an eighth star (the modern-day 5 UMi) was also listed but was regarded as lying outside the constellation.
 These seven stars have a similar ladle shape to the Big Dipper of Ursa Major, and so are popularly termed the Little Dipper.
 At the end of the Little Bear’s tail (or the dipper’s handle) is the star Alpha Ursae Minoris, commonly known by the Latin name Polaris because it is currently the nearest bright star to the north celestial pole.

 Polaris and the north celestial pole

 In Ptolemy’s day (2nd century AD) there was no bright star near the north celestial pole.
 The star we know as Polaris was then some 11° away.
 Kochab (Beta Ursae Minoris) was closer, but only by a couple of degrees.
 Over the ensuing centuries, though, the effect of precession slowly moved the celestial pole towards Alpha Ursae Minoris.

 According to the German star-name expert Paul Kunitzsch (private communication), the first known usage of the name “stella polaris” applied to this star in print was in an edition of the Alfonsine Tables published in Venice in 1492.
 (The Alfonsine Tables were an updated version of Ptolemy’s Almagest prepared in Toledo, Spain, around 1260 on the order of King Alfonso the Wise.
 The first printed edition of the Tables was in 1483; earlier copies were in manuscript form only.)
 The name Stella Polaris also occurs on a globe of 1493 by Johannes Stöffler and in books by Stöffler and Peter Apian in the early 16th century.
 At that time, Polaris was still over four times farther from the celestial pole than it is at present but was clearly becoming accepted as the pole star.
 Prior to that, the closest star of any note to the pole was 5th-magnitude Struve 1694 in Camelopardalis (aka HR 4893).